Outcome Based Education

 - Employable graduates with the knowledge and competency in chemical engineering.

 - Graduates having good leadership and soft skills with the right attitudes and ethics.

 - Innovative graduates with problem solving skills for sustainability.

 - Graduates who possess interest in research and lifelong learning.

 Students of the Undergraduate Chemical Engineering Programme are expected to attain the ability to:

-- Apply knowledge of mathematics, science and chemical engineering fundamentals to solve complex chemical engineering problems.
+- Engineering Knowledge - Apply knowledge of mathematics, natural science, engineering fundamentals and an engineering specialization to the solution of complex chemical engineering problems.

 - Problem Analysis - Identify, formulate, research literature and analyses complex chemical engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences and engineering sciences.